Financial-Times/origami/MIGRATION.md

 - `o-typography-author` is now `o-editorial-typography-author`
 - `o-typography-standfirst` is now `o-editorial-typography-standfirst`
 - `o-typography-timestamp` is now `o-editorial-typography-byline-timestamp`
-- `o-typography-read-next` is now `o-editorial-typography-read-next`
+- `o-typography-read-next` has no direct replacement, but there is a mixin in the editorial typography component `oEditorialTypographyDecorated` to apply the decorative underline.
+Please speak to Origami if your team uses this class.

 The previous default wrapper has been moved to [o-editorial-typography](https://registry.origami.ft.com/components/o-editorial-typography).
 No changes are required by internal or whitelabel brand products.
 Include `o-editorial-typography` in your project and update your markup:
 - `o-typography-wrapper` is now `o-editorial-typography-wrapper`